Thatphukao/CSC324-IndividualProject/README.md

 The **dplyr**, **stringr**, and **purrr** libraries played an integral role in the data cleaning process.
 The `dplyr` package facilitated data manipulation and transformation; `stringr` aided in string manipulation, and `purrr` was used for functional programming.

-We were particularly interested in specific genres, thus filtered the data accordingly.
-We defined a vector with genres of interest and then applied a function to filter the dataframe based on these genres.
+I was particularly interested in specific genres, thus filtered the data accordingly.
+I defined a vector with genres of interest and then applied a function to filter the dataframe based on these genres.
 This was achieved through the combination of the `filter` and `map_lgl` functions.

 ``` r
 genres_of_interest <- c('rock')